TalismanSociety/siws/README.md

 # Sign-In with Substrate

-`siws` is a package that lets you easily allow users to authenticate themselves with your off chain services by signing in with their Substrate accounts.
+`@talismn/siws` is a package that lets you easily allow users to authenticate themselves with your off chain services by signing in with their Substrate accounts.

 ## Problem & Motivation